Lynch08/Fundementals_Of_Data_Analysis/README.md

 ### Notebook Dependancies

 ##### pyploy.ipynb
 The irisdata.csv and nfl_2020_team_data.csv will need to be kept in the data_pyplot folder and left unedited for the pyplot.ipynb notebook to run the same as from the repo.

+irisdata.csv - a csv file of the Iris data set from https://www.kaggle.com/uciml/iris nfl_2020_team_data.csv - Added from https://www.pro-football-reference.com/years/2020/advanced.htm

 ##### cao.ipynb
 The ForExFix_comp.csv and 2019POINTS_20211104103000_edited.csv will need to be kept in the data_cao folder and left unedited for the cao.ipynb notebook to run the same as from the repo.

+2019POINTS_20211104103000_edited.csv - Manually edited to remove spurious data from df ForExFix_comp.csv - Manually edited to remove spurious data from df

 ### Running the Jupyter Notebook
  - On the command line navigate to the folder location where the repository has been downloaded and saved to using the cd command to change directory.